xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/shipyard.md

   * `hostPath`: (optional, string) The path on the host node which will be mounted in the container.
   * `containerPath`: (required, string) The path in the container where the data volume will be mounted/found.
 * `sharedDataVolumes`: (optional, array) The persisted shared storage volumes to use in the container.
 Each array item has the following properties:
   * `name`: (required, string) The name used to identify the shared data volume.
-A volume with this name must have been configured on the pool that the task is scheduled against.
+A volume with this name must have been configured on the pool that the task is scheduled against (i.e. If you reference a shared data volume with name 'myShare' on your task, then you must have a shared data volume with name 'myShare' defined on your pool).
   * `volumeType`: (required, string) The type of the shared data volume.
 Currently, the only supported value is "azurefile".
   * `containerPath`: (required, string) The path in the container where the shared data volume will be mounted.
 * `removeContainerAfterExit`: (optional, bool) Whether the container should be automatically removed after the task completes.
 If unspecified, the default value of false will be used.